kestoske/alfred-markdown-notes/src/MD Notes Help.md

 Type `mdc` and you get a list of all Templates in your folder.
 After a template was selected the title can be entered as described above.

-**Note**: Templates are Notes tagged with `#Template` or whatever you defined as the template tag.
+**Note**: Templates are Notes tagged with `tmplt` or whatever you defined as the template tag.

 #### YAML Fronter

 MD Notes uses YAML Fronter when searching in Tags.
-Therefore it is required to add YAML Fronter to the top of the notes, with the following format:
+Therefore, it is required to add YAML Fronter to the top of the notes, with the following format:

 ```
 ---
-Tags: #mytag
+tags: [tmplt]
 ---
 ```